campusbeats/campusbeats.github.io/index.md

 Users can also choose to create events on a site-wide calendar that others users who might also be interested in the event can see.
 Each event listing contains the name of the event, and the event's start and end time.

+Admins have special priveleges and are able to add new Abilties, Styles, Experiences, and Goals, which can then be used by the userbase to add to their profiles and to use for searching.
+As it stands, there is no distinction between admins and users, so all users have access to admin functions.

 ## How does Campus Beats Work?
 Campus Beats will prompt each user (after logging in with UH ID) to create a profile, where they can list their name, musical styles, abilities, experience, and musical goals, as well as links to Youtube, Soundcloud, and Spotify, and any personal information like phone or email.

 From there, users will be brought to a directory page (i.e. Beats Page), where they can input their search conditions into the search bars, and run the search, where profile cards will be brought up that match those search conditions.
 The search bars will default to your own chosen abilities/styles etc., and all profile cards will be shown upon entering the Beats page.
 Each profile card will show information about the user and allow you to contact them via their phone number or email address.

 Users can also choose to go to the calendar page, which will show a listing of events that users have created.
+Clicking on a calendar day opens a popup that allows users to enter a title, start time, and end time

 ## User Experience of Campus Beats